Recommended portfolio from DNB Carnegie

 Share School

-Share School covers everything a beginner in the stock market needs to know about shares, funds and share savings accounts.
-Join us – completely free of charge.
+The Investment course covers everything a beginner in the share market needs to know about shares, funds and share savings accounts.
+Join us – completely free.

 Shares and the stock exchange from A to Z

-We have compiled frequently asked questions about shares and the stock exchange on a dedicated page.
+We have gathered common questions about shares and the stock exchange on a dedicated page.
 Here you will also find demo videos that explain step by step how to trade.

 Terminology explained - shares and analysis